kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 </div></div>

-When subscription changes simultaneously for several topics, the following approach is recommended for performance reasons:
+To accommodate for simultaneous change of several subscription topics, consider the following approach to optimize performance.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java-11">Java</a></li>
   <li><a data-toggle="tab" href="#C_plus_plus-11">C++</a></li>